Self-Directed Case Study · Windows Endpoint & Server Administration

 DHCP Server role installation in progress

-New Scope Wizard — CLCT4003-SCOPE named and described
+New Scope Wizard — primary lab scope named and described

-New Scope Wizard — CLCT4003-SCOPE named and described
+New Scope Wizard — primary lab scope named and described

 DHCP scope activated — Yes, activate now selected